-Programming Basics: Binary Integers and Two’s Complement
+What Bits Mean: Binary Integers and Two’s Complement

 I was explaining two’s complement recently1 to a friend, and I thought my explanation was decent, so I decided to write it up and share it with you, my general blog audience, as well!
-If you already know about two’s complement, this is pretty much just a review.
+If you already know about two’s complement, this will pretty much just be a review.
 If not, you may learn something, and you may not understand all of it.
 Try to get what you can without getting too anxious, there will not be a test!

 Components of a Modern Operating System

-In previous posts, we discussed historic operating systems and where various OS features come from, but we only gave a brief overview of how they worked.
 Now that we have a modern operating system’s full complement of features, we can look at what components need to exist in a modern operating system to get those features.
 As discussed with MS-DOS, an operating system, even today, is partially code, and partially conventions, like file formats or rules of good behavior – the difference being, that modern operating systems have more ability to enforce some of these conventions.

 Operating Systems Part II: Modern Operating Systems